by Tammy Taylor

 Our daughter came from the east coast recently for a long-overdue visit.
 Now although she currently lives on the east coast she’s got deep roots in Texas and inside she’s a Texas girl through and through.
 She longed for some good ‘ole Southern eating during her visit so I made banana pudding.

 She loved the homemade goodness and I simply used my vanilla pudding recipe and added the bananas and cookies.
 I’ll show my procedure to you here and I’ll share my recipe below.
 First I pulled out and measured all the ingredients.
 This makes it easier when the pudding is cooking to not have to stop & measure or heaven forbid leave something out!
 Ask me how I know… eh hem.
 Moving on!

 Then I prepared the pudding dish.
-I lined the dish with cookies and placed a layer of sliced bananas on the bottom.
+The dish was lined with cookies and I placed a layer of sliced bananas on the bottom.